-Reform of the Swiss Federal Withholding Tax on Interest
+Reform of the Swiss Federal Withholding Tax System on Interest

-Reform of the Swiss Federal Withholding Tax on Interest
+Reform of the Swiss Federal Withholding Tax System on Interest

 For a number of years, endeavors to reform the Swiss federal withholding tax system with regard to the taxation of interest from collective debt instruments have been going on.
 The reform is generally aimed at strengthening the Swiss debt capital market.
 The latest proposals would completely do away with federal withholding tax on bond interest.